Neywiny/Blender-sdf-parser/README.md

 ## Some examples of renders:
-(note that github does not support gifv embeds so links need to be clicked)
+(note that github does not support gifv embeds so links need to be clicked) (further, some images were uploaded to https://imgur.com/a/jGWrc, meaning they have a description text at the bottom that seems out of place without context)

 [DNA](https://i.imgur.com/xoKUb9z.gifv)